NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ![](./Images/extensionManager_example.PNG)

-We can change this in the `extension.toml` file by navigating to `VS Code` and editing the file there.
-It is important that we give our extension a detailed title and summary for the end user to understand what our extension will accomplish or display.
-Here is how we changed it for this guide:
+You can change this in the `extension.toml` file by navigating to `VS Code` and editing the file there.
+It is important that you give our extension a detailed title and summary for the end user to understand what our extension will accomplish or display.
+Here is how you changed it for this guide:

 ```python
 # The title and description fields are primarily for displaying extension info in UI
 title = "UI Scene Slider Manipulator"
 description="Interactive example of the slider manipulator with omni.ui.scene"
 ```

- <br><br>

-# Step 2: Model script
+## Step 2: Model script

-### Theory:
-In this step we will be creating the `slider_model.py` script where we will be tracking the current selected primitive, calling the stage event, and getting the position directly from USD.
+In this step you will be creating the `slider_model.py` script where you will be tracking the current selected prim, calling the stage event, and getting the position directly from USD.

 This script will be made up of many lines so be sure to review the <b>":memo:Code Checkpoint"</b> for updated modules of the script at various steps.

-## Step 2.1: Import omni.ui and USD
+### Step 2.1: Import omni.ui and USD

 After creating `slider_model.py` in the same folder as `extension.py`, import the omni.ui and the necessary USD, as follows:

 ```python